 The best way to explore your surroundings is to walk, right?
 I do like a bit of walking, both for its physical benefits as well as the opportunities it offers in terms of discovery.
 There is something especially rewarding when you mix a certain level of exertion with exploration.
-Having lived in Sydney for a while now, I have walked many tracks and I have been looking for new ones.
-I came across some stunning photos of rock formations along the NSW Central Coast and decided I would tackle the beautiful Bouddi National Park Coastal Walk.
+Having lived in Sydney for a while now, I am always looking for some hiking near Sydney.
+I did some research on Central Coast bush walks and decided I would tackle the beautiful Bouddi National Park Coastal Walk.

-Bouddi National Park lies along the eastern seaboard of Australia, 46 kms north of Sydney, on NSW Central Coast.
-The coastal walk is a relatively easy and diverse hike, stretching 8,5 kms from Putty Beach to McMasters Beach.
+Bouddi National Park lies along the eastern seaboard of Australia, 95 km north of Sydney, on NSW Central Coast.
+There are several bushwalking tracks in this Central Coast national park, but if you favour coastal walks, this is the one for you.
+The Bouddi National Park walk is a hard and diverse hike, stretching 8,5 km from Putty Beach to McMasters Beach.
 You can find more information on the NSW National Parks website.

 Bouddi National Park was created at the initiative of Marie Byles, a conservationist and explorer who grew up on the Central Coast and became NSW’s first female solicitor.
 The park covers overs 1,500 hectares and extends into the Tasman Sea, therefore protecting land and marine habitats.
 A lookout was named after Marie Byles and views extend to Pittwater, Palm Beach and even the Sydney CBD.